AmedeoV/K6SoakTestMemoryLeak/README.md

-Investigating the exceptions we can see what's the issue here:
+Investigating the exceptions we can see what the issue is:

 > System.OutOfMemoryException: Exception of type 'System.OutOfMemoryException' was thrown.